-Sweeter wines or dessert wine have four carbs for a serving.
-Those carbs come from unfermented sugar.
+Sweeter wines or dessert wines have 4 carbs for a serving, and those carbs come from unfermented sugar.
 You can read more about this topic here.

-Well, that’s so cool because I didn’t know and avoided all the acholic drinks at the beginning of my journey.
-Although I only drink wine at extra special occasions because I feel it increases my cravings making me super hungry.
+Well, that’s cool because I didn’t know and avoided all the acholic drinks at the beginning of my journey.
+Although I only drink wine on extra special occasions because it increases my cravings, making me super hungry.